 Coronavirus cases top half a million, protective gear lacking - WHO

-Tedros Adhanom Ghebreyesus, WHO director-general, speaking to a Geneva news conference, also urged countries to refrain from using medicines that have not been demonstrated to be effective against COVID-19.
+Elderly people and those with underlying medical conditions have been the hardest hit by the epidemic, but 10 to 15% of people under the age of 50 will have moderate to severe infection, said Dr. Mike Ryan, WHO's top emergency expert.
+Asked about reports of infections in young adults, Ryan said: "For most people it is a very mild infection, most young people.
+But for a significant minority of people between the age of 20 and 60, this is a significant infection."

+"What is really emerging is a perception that this disease, while not fatal and not causing critical disease in a younger age group, is causing severe illness in many people," Ryan said.
+Every infection of COVID-19 presents an opportunity for onward spread, said Dr. Maria van Kerkhove.

-Tedros, without giving specifics, thanked "various national organisations" that had provided what he called critical cyber intelligence after a rise in online scams and cyber attacks on the U.N. agency and on himself.
+"So even in younger populations, if you do have mild disease and you think it's no big deal, what the big deal is is that you may transmit to somebody else who may be part of that vulnerable population who may advance to severe disease and who may die," she said.
+Tedros, without giving specifics, thanked "various national organizations" that had provided what he called critical cyber intelligence after a rise in online scams and cyber attacks on the U.N. agency and on himself.

+"Crises like this bring out the best and worst in humanity," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)